 You can be a part of WHOA!
 In spite of our acronym, you need not be an equestrian or own a horse to participate.
 Anyone who is interested in supporting horse-related activities is welcome to join WHOA! and give input at our quarterly meetings.

 There are many opportunities to volunteer and be involved.
 WHOA! is guided by a Steering Committee which meets monthly and decides which projects to support.
 Each project is overseen by a member of that Committee.
 Supporters assist with projects and attend quarterly meetings where projects are reviewed and new ideas discussed.

-WHOA!'s pinup of the year, Acclaim, one of the Holsteiner breeding stallions of Branscomb Farm.
+WHOA!'s pinup of the year, head trainer Daniel Zilla and Conti, one of the Holsteiner breeding stallions of Branscomb Farm.
 On 74 coastal acres near Woodside, Branscomb Farm offers pasture-raised and carefully started young horses of the finest German bloodlines as well as young horse training, boarding and equine repro services.